-Short Videos Playlist Link/Account of EUGAIN on TikTok:
+Short Videos Playlist

+$\begin{array}{c} \textbf{Link/Account of EUGAIN on TikTok:} \\ \textbf{EUGAIN - TikTok} \end{array}$
-EUGAIN - TikTok

 This publication is based upon work from COST Action EUGAIN CA19122 (European Network For Gender Balance in Informatics), supported by COST (European Cooperation in Science and Technology).

 COST (European Cooperation in Science and Technology) is a funding agency for research and innovation networks.
 Our Actions help connect research initiatives across Europe and enable scientists to grow their ideas by sharing them with their peers.
-This boosts their research, career and innovation. www.cost.eu
+This boosts their research, career and innovation.

 Funded by

 the European Union

+www.cost.eu

+EUROPEAN COOPERATIONIN SCIENCE & TECHNOLOGY